PoorBillyPilgrim/artcrawl-digital-exhibit/README.md

         ```
     3. Alphabetize `data.json`
 2. Create thumbnails (65 x 65) of images for grid
-3. Create `iiif` files for image viewer
+3. Create `.dzi` files for image viewer
 4. Compress width of full-sized image to 1080, height automatically adjusts.

 ---